San Francisco and Oakland Railroad: History

 Two months later, the connection to the SF&O was made and the small Oakland Point wharf was expanded.
 On the morning of November 8, 1869, the first transcontinental train to use the expanded ferry terminal at Oakland Point traversed the SF&O line and the Western Pacific Railroad to get to Sacramento and continue east on the Central Pacific Railroad.
 The city of Oakland held a large celebration later in the day to greet the first westbound transcontinental train.

-Having large amounts of long-distance passenger and freight railroad traffic traverse Oakland on 7th St., one of its main streets, was not a good idea for either the city or the railroad.
-During 1869 and 1870, a bypass track was constructed starting in San Antonio and using a new bridge across Indian Creek Slough that led to 1st St. and along this street to Oakland Point.
-Initially the bypass was used for freight trains only, but in later years, long-distance passenger trains used it also and a new station for them was built at 1st St. and Broadway (Jack London Square).
+Having large amounts of long-distance passenger and freight railroad traffic traverse Oakland on 7th Street, one of its main streets, was not a good idea for either the city or the railroad.
+During 1869 and 1870, a bypass track was constructed starting in San Antonio and using a new bridge across Indian Creek Slough that led to 1st Street and along this street to Oakland Point.
+Initially the bypass was used for freight trains only, but in later years, long-distance passenger trains used it also and a new station for them was built at 1st Street and Broadway (Jack London Square).

 After 1879, the transcontinental trains no longer used the Altamont Pass Niles Canyon route, taking a shorter route from Sacramento via Benicia to reach Oakland Pier instead, but trains to Los Angeles continued to use the former SF&O and Western Pacific routes to reach San Jose.

-On 7th St. there was still a large amount of traffic of local steam passenger trains as the service was extended farther into East Oakland.
+On 7th Street there was still a large amount of traffic of local steam passenger trains as the service was extended farther into East Oakland.
 The Central Pacific Railroad was leased to the Southern Pacific Railroad in 1885.
-In 1911 the SP started electrifying its local train service in the East Bay (San Francisco Bay Area).
-The Oakland 7th St. line was extended to Dutton Ave. in San Leandro and carried the most passengers of any line in the system.
+In 1911 the SP started electrifying its local train service in the East Bay.
+The Oakland 7th Street line was extended to Dutton Avenue in San Leandro and carried the most passengers of any line in the system.
 In 1939, under the subsidiary company, Interurban Electric Railway (IER) the line was rerouted over the San Francisco-Oakland Bay Bridge into the San Francisco Transbay Terminal.
-IER service on the 7th St. line was abandoned in March, 1941, but the track on 7th St. from Broadway to Pine St. was put back in service (1943–1946) during World War II to enable streetcars of the Key System to reach several military installations.
+IER service on the 7th Street line was abandoned in March, 1941, but the track on 7th Street from Broadway to Pine Street was put back in service (1943–1946) during World War II to enable streetcars of the Key System to reach several military installations; these tracks were abandoned shortly after the end of the war.